NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Urgathoa - Moderate Boon.md

-**Moderate Boon** Urgathoa blesses you as one of her children.
+Urgathoa blesses you as one of her children.
 You gain void healing.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*